varabyte/kobweb/docs/k2-migration.md

   - jetbrains-compose = { id = "org.jetbrains.compose", version.ref = "jetbrains-compose" }
   ```

-  You may additionally have to remove it from your root `build.gradle.kts` file:
+  You may also have to remove it from your root `build.gradle.kts` file:

   ```diff
   - alias(libs.plugins.jetbrains.compose) apply false